Global tech shares surge as Nvidia's AI boom powers market rally

 The chip bellwether's stellar results tempered some concerns over a potential AI bubble, although questions about the payoff from the massive spending boom remain.

-Nvidia shares were up nearly 5 per cent in premarket trading.
+Nvidia shares were up more than 5 per cent in early trading.
 If gains hold, the company will add about $243 billion to its market capitalization, which is more than the valuation of some of the major companies on the S&P 500 index, including PepsiCo, and Goldman Sachs.

-Bullish spirit lifted many tech stocks around the world, with shares of U.S. chipmakers Advanced Micro Devices and Intel rising about 4.3 per cent and nearly 2 per cent, respectively.
-Arm Holdings, Micron Technology and Broadcom were also up about 3 per cent each.
+Bullish spirit lifted many tech stocks around the world, with shares of U.S. chipmakers Advanced Micro Devices and Intel rising about 4 per cent and nearly 3 per cent, respectively.
+Arm Holdings, Micron Technology and Broadcom were also up between 1.5 per cent and 4 per cent

 U.S.-listed shares of Taiwan's TSMC jumped nearly 3 per cent.
 Across Asia, SK Hynix closed up nearly 2 per cent and Japan's Nikkei reclaimed the 50,000 mark as chip suppliers and AI-linked stocks surged.